How to Prepare Acceptable Trademark Specimens of Use

 • product instruction sheets, instruction manuals or other printed matter that are included with the goods [see TMEP Section 904.03(j)]

-What are acceptable specimens for services?
+What are acceptable specimens for a service mark?

 • advertisements